joelouthan/theologic.us/content/posts/gospel-nt-pastorals/gospel-nt-1-timothy2-1-7.md

 ---
 ## The Introduction

+Just in previous chapter, Paul exhorts Timothy to remember the prophecies made about Timothy in order to keep the good fight--because apart from the grace of God, we are a plethora of tiny, micro decisions from shipwrecking our faith.

+Paul encourages us to fight the good fight of faith.
+How do we do that?

+Paul goes on:

 ## The Text

 >1 Timothy 2:1-7 (CSB) First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone, for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
 This is good, and it pleases God our Savior, who wants everyone to be saved and to come to the knowledge of the truth.